 See the event website for the full programme

 Five years of challenges and triumphs in the CARB-X portfolio

 Addressing unusual anti-infective targets

-Discovery of ETX0462, a novel non-beta-lactam PBP inhibitor to treat Gram-negative infections, including MDR Pseudomonas aeruginosa
+Discovery of novel non-beta-lactam PBP inhibitors to treat Pseudomonas aeruginosa infections

 Gerry Wright, McMaster University, Canada